LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Methodology

-LAViT is optimized with \ref{eq:loss_lavit} as the objective function.
-By predicting features in masked region, LAViT learns the relationships of features in normal images.
-To metigate position uncertainly problem in masekd region, we employ histgram matching loss which is invariant to the permutation of discrete latent variables.
-During inference, if an area containing abnormal features not encountered during training is masked, the prediction error for that area increases.
+ViT is optimized with \eqref{eq:loss_mim} as the objective function.
+By predicting features in masked regions, ViT learns the relationships among features in normal images.
+To mitigate the position uncertainty problem in masked regions, we employ a histogram matching loss, which is invariant to the permutation of discrete latent variables.
+During inference, if an area containing anomalous features not encountered during training is masked, the prediction error for that area increases.